Four Factions. One Network.

 Key Contacts

 zero_cool (Port 31337) -- The legend.
 Text-only, no avatar, no voice.
 Will test your knowledge before respecting you.
-Knows that three hackers who found The Signal in 2019 all died under suspicious circumstances.
+Knows that three hackers who stumbled onto what would later be called The Signal all died under suspicious circumstances within the same quarter.
+Will not say when.
+Will not say where.
 The elite port number is not a coincidence.

 Iris (Port 8080) -- Investigative journalist, former Washington Post.
 Fired after her Meridian investigation got too close.
 Runs three active investigations: NovaCorp's surveillance contracts, Meridian's PURGELIST targeting activists, and a theory that the Panopticon is building something that requires 10x the power consumption of a surveillance system.